twistedfall/opencv-rust/README.md

 Path specified by `PKG_CONFIG_PATH` must contain `opencv.pc` or `opencv4.pc` (for OpenCV 4.x).
 Path specified by `LD_LIBRARY_PATH` must contain `libopencv_*.so` files.

+During crate build it uses opencv headers supplied inside the crate for binding generation.
+If you want to use your own (system) headers supply `OPENCV_HEADER_DIR` environment variable.
+The directory in that environment variable should contain `opencv2` dir, e.g. `/usr/include` for OpenCV-3.4.x or `/usr/include/opencv4` for OpenCV-4.x.
+Please be sure to match the supplied header version with the crate version features (opencv-34, opencv-41, etc.).

 ### Compiling OpenCV

 See the [upstream